Etherpod/Ship-Enhancements/README.md

 - **Ship Scout Photo Mode**: Lets you switch to photo mode on the ship's scout launcher.
 It will default to photo mode if scout launching is disabled.
 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you won't be able to receive or broadcast signals from the ship until you repair it.
 - **Ship Signal**: Adds a signal for the ship on the Outer Wilds Ventures frequency.
 The signal will stop if the ship's signalscope is damaged.
 Slate also said they added a "command transmitter" to your signalscope, whatever that means.
+- **Ship Signalscope Zoom**: Lets you zoom in using the ship's signalscope, making for a very cinematic view.
+The controls for zooming in/out are the same as the handheld signalscope.

 ### *Items*
 - **Portable Campfire**: Adds a portable campfire to the ship next to your suit.
 Set it up wherever you want and roast a marshmallow.